Andrew-S-Rosen/QMOF/README.md

 <img src=logo.png>

 ## Overview
-This GitHub repository is the landing page for the Quantum MOF (QMOF) database – a publicly available dataset of quantum-chemical properties derived from high-throughput periodic density functional theory calculations for 14,000+ metal–organic frameworks.
+This GitHub repository is the landing page for the Quantum MOF (QMOF) database – a publicly available dataset of quantum-chemical properties derived from high-throughput periodic density functional theory calculations carried out on metal–organic frameworks (MOFs).
+Currently, the QMOF database contains computed properties for 15,713 structures!

 The QMOF database is described in detail in DOI: [10.26434/chemrxiv.13147616](https://doi.org/10.26434/chemrxiv.13147616).
 All initial structures (with free solvent removed) were obtained from the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/solutions/csd-core/components/csd/) based on the list of materials identified as MOFs in the [CSD MOF subset](https://sites.google.com/view/csdmofsubset/home) and [CoRE MOF database](https://zenodo.org/record/3677685).
 The actual data underlying the QMOF database is hoted on Figshare at DOI: [10.6084/m9.figshare.13147324](https://doi.org/10.6084/m9.figshare.13147324).

 **Disclaimer**: Until the paper is officially published, please consider this database to be a work in progress.
 Minor changes should be expected.